Atlassian Data Center and Server Bug Fix Policy

 Bug fixes for server products

-We’ll continue to provide bug fixes for server products until February 2, 2022 PT.
-After this, we’ll only provide security bug fixes for critical vulnerabilities until the end of support date on February 2, 2024 PT.
+We’ll continue to provide bug fixes for Server products until February 15, 2024 PT.
 Learn more about these changes

 Atlassian Support is eager and happy to help verify bugs—we take pride in it!
 Create an issue in our support system, providing as much information as you can about how to replicate the problem you're experiencing.
 We'll replicate the bug to verify, then lodge the report for you.
 We'll also try to construct workarounds if possible.